Winnie Mandela, tainted anti-apartheid figurehead, dies at 81

 President Cyril Ramaphosa led an outpouring of grief over her death in South Africa.

-“Today we have lost a mother, a grandmother, a friend, a comrade, a leader and an icon,” said Ramaphosa, who was expected to visit the family home later on Monday.
+“Today we have lost a mother, a grandmother, a friend, a comrade, a leader and an icon,” Ramaphosa said in a televised address before visiting the family home later on Monday.

 Retired South African cleric and anti-apartheid campaigner Archbishop Desmond Tutu said: “Her courageous defiance was deeply inspirational to me, and to generations of activists.”